My shopping cart

 Your cart is currently empty.Continue Shopping

 If you are using stainless steel cookware, then you know that it is durable, easy to use, and easy to clean.
 But occasionally, you come across a conversation about nickel being used in stainless steel cookware, followed by some valid questions –Should I start looking for nickel free stainless steel cookware brands for kadhai, pressure cooker, and frypans?
 How to prevent the leaching of such metals into food?
 The key is to not panic and start replacing your stainless-steel cookware.
 All cookware is subject to wear and tear irrespective of what material it is made up of.
 When you compare different types of cookware, stainless-steel cookware is by far the least harmful compared to the rest.
-Good quality stainless steel (SS 304) has many heavy metals in it including nickel.
+Good quality stainless steel (SS 304) has many elements in it including nickel.
 But it’s there for a good reason.

 The 300 series stainless steel has chromium and nickel to increase its durability.
 Nickel and Chromium also help to give surgical stainless steel its corrosion resistance properties.
 Nickel as an element also adds life and versatility to your cookware because it has the ability to absorb energy without breaking.